MathsandDataNYU/web/content/micsem.md

 and to exploit the derived framelets to process the data (for example, image and signal processing on the sphere or graphs).

-One critical computation for framelets is to compute, from the framelet coef- ficients for the input data (which are assumed at the highest level), the framelet

-coefficients at lower levels, and also to evaluate the function values at new nodes using the framelet representation.
+One critical computation for framelets is to compute, from the framelet coefficients for the input data (which are assumed at the highest level), the framelet coefficients at lower levels, and also to evaluate the function values at new nodes using the framelet representation.
 We design an efficient computational strategy, which we call fast framelet filter bank transform (FMT), to compute the framelet coefficients and to recover the function.
-Assuming the fast Fourier transform (FFT)

-and using quadrature rules on the manifold M, the FMT has the same compu- tational complexity as the FFT.
-Numerical examples illustrate the efficiency and

-accuracy of the algorithm for the framelets.
+Assuming the fast Fourier transform (FFT) and using quadrature rules on the manifold M, the FMT has the same computational complexity as the FFT.
+Numerical examples illustrate the efficiency and accuracy of the algorithm for the framelets.
-This is joint work with Q. T. Le Gia, Ian Sloan and Rob Womersley (UNSW

-Sydney), Houying Zhu (University of Melbourne) and Xiaosheng Zhuang (City Uni- versity of Hong Kong).
+This is joint work with Q. T. Le Gia, Ian Sloan and Rob Womersley (UNSW Sydney), Houying Zhu (University of Melbourne) and Xiaosheng Zhuang (City University of Hong Kong).

 #### <a name="roman"></a>  Roman Vershynin: From number theory to machine learning: a hunt for smooth Boolean functions